 Now all superheros have their weaknesses, or at least they ought to.
 Making them totally invincible and invulnerable makes reader identification difficult and tends to make the stories all end on page two, when the hero steps in and---pow! ends the menace.

 By the summer of 1940, two years into the published adventures of the character he had created with Joe Shuster, Jerry Siegel had figured out the same thing.
-Compared to what would come, the power level of the early Man of Steel was modest.
+Compared to what would come, the power level of the early Man of Steel had been modest.
 At the beginning, Superman couldn’t fly, he displayed no super-senses, and a 155 mm. artillery shell would send him running for Band-Aids.
 Still, the powers he did possess put him well above mortal men.

 The tale cranked out by Siegel introduced a “K-metal” from the planet Krypton.
 According to the plot, the influence of an approaching meteor from outer space progressively robs Superman of his might until, when the space object is at its closest point to Earth, he is no more than an ordinary man.
 As Clark Kent, he consults with a scientist who believes the meteor to be a fragment from the exploded planet Krypton.
 He also shows Kent a similar meteorite which he recovered on an expedition.
 Clark touches the “K-metal” and collapses.